 In short, you want your money’s worth.

 You don’t want a surprise as when a waiter presents you with a meal you didn’t order.
 No, you want exactly what your organization needs.
-You want to be sure no employee time is wasted, productivity occurs immediately, and for best practices to come through loud and clear.
+You want to be sure no employee time is wasted, productivity occurs immediately, and best practices to be on full display.

 So, below is a very quick descriptor of The Successive Approximations Model, aka, SAM, at an overview level.
 These are points of guidance that will be useful for you to know.